Doctor of Pharmacy (Pharm.D.)

 Innovative three-year, year-round full-time program allows quicker entry into the profession

-Community pharmacies, hospitals, educational institutions, laboratories, pharmaceutical companies, managed care organizations, home health care
+Community pharmacies, hospitals, educational institutions, laboratories, pharmaceutical companies, managed care organizations, and other health care settings.

 Students seeking admission to MWU-CPG must submit the following documented evidence: